fln/check_nat64/README.md

 check_nat64
 ===========

-This is Icinga/Nagios plugin for statefull NAT64 service monitoring.
+This is Icinga/Nagios plugin for stateful NAT64 service monitoring.
 It creates a TCP session from monitoring station IPv6 address to its own IPv4 address.